PaccMann/paccmann_sarscov2/README.md

   git clone --branch sarscov2 https://github.com/PaccMann/paccmann_generator && \
   cd ..
 ```
-The branch is given to ensure a tested version working with the provided conda
+The branch is given to ensure a version working with the provided conda environment.

 **NOTE:** no worries, the `code` folder is in the [.gitignore](./.gitignore).